ncatlab/nlab-content/pages/6/3/7/3/3736/content.md

 +-- {: .un_defn}
 ###### Remark

-This pushout adds all possible "horn" fillers to $X$, given by the $B_j \to X_1$.
+This pushout adds all possible "[[horn]]" fillers to $X$, given by the $B_j \to X_1$.
 However, after adding the new fillers there may also appear new horns.
-So we continue this procedure iteratively by filling these new horn.
+So we continue this procedure iteratively by filling these new horns.

 Since $\coprod A_j \to \coprod B_j$ is an acylcic cofibration in $C$, so is its its pushout, hence by assumption the pushout $X \to X_1$ is a monomorphism.
 This implies that if an $A_j \to X_1$ factors through $X \to X_1$ then it does so uniquely.